VCityTeam/UD-SV/Doc/Devel/Needs/Definitions.md

 A sub-part of a city, a set of buildings, the interior of a perimeter

 ### Scenario reference
-A reference to a scenario originatingg at a media or city object
+A reference to a scenario originating at a media or city object

 ## To be defined
 ### Interface: the GUI ?
 FIXME